Feng-le Park metro station

 Feng-le Park is a metro station on the Green Line operated by Taichung Metro in Nantun District, Taichung, Taiwan.

 The station name is taken from Fengle Sculpture Park, located nearby.

 Station layout

+Accidents and incidents

+On 10 May 2023, a construction crane fell 30 floors from a construction site of Highwealth Construction Corp onto a moving Green Line train south of Feng-le Park metro station, Taichung, Taiwan, killing 1 and injuring 10 passengers onboard.